wensley-rushing/opensees-gallery/content/en/examples/FrameVecXZ/index.md

 model.geomTransf("Linear", 2, (0, 0, 1))
 model.geomTransf("Linear", 3, (0,-1, 0))
 ```

 Everything else is identical for both cases.
 The material is a simple
-*ElasticIsotropic* model and for the section we'll use the `shps` package
+*ElasticIsotropic* formulation and for the section we'll use the `shps` package
 to build a fiber discretization of a wide-flange:

 ```python